Chlamydia pneumoniae: Chronic diseases

+Chronic C. pneumoniae infection has been documented via direct organism detection (PCR and/or culture) in sputum and bronchoalveolar lavage (BAL) of children with chronic respiratory conditions including asthma, and in peripheral blood of healthy blood donors.
+C. pneumoniae has also been detected by immunohistochemical staining in the monocytes residing within the lungs of 100% of patients undergoing lung resection for cancer; patients with comorbid COPD had significantly higher infection burden than those without COPD.
+The same study found that 44% of young and middle aged accident victims were also chronically infected, albeit with significantly lower infection burden.

 One meta-analysis of serological data comparing prior C. pneumoniae infection in patients with and without lung cancer found results suggesting prior infection was associated with an increased risk of developing lung cancer.

 In research into the association between C. pneumoniae infection and atherosclerosis and coronary artery disease, serological testing, direct pathologic analysis of plaques, and in vitro testing suggest infection with C. pneumoniae is a significant risk factor for development of atherosclerotic plaques and atherosclerosis.
 C. pneumoniae infection increases adherence of macrophages to endothelial cells in vitro and aortas ex vivo.
 However, most current research and data are insufficient and do not define how often C. pneumoniae is found in atherosclerotic or normal vascular tissue.

 Chlamydia pneumoniae has also been found in the cerebrospinal fluid of patients diagnosed with multiple sclerosis.

 Chlamydia pneumoniae infection has been associated with schizophrenia.
 Many other pathogens have been associated with schizophrenia as well.
 Chronic Chlamydia pneumoniae infection has also in some cases been found to be a cause of chronic fatigue syndrome (CFS) that can be resolved with antibiotics.